Vacation Requests

 Eligibility

-For non-sick leave time off, employees are required to use up their vacation days before taking unpaid time off unless this requirement is waived by management.
+For non-sick leave time off, employees are required to use up their vacation days before taking unpaid time off (UTO) unless this requirement is waived by management.

 UTO Limits